AlexJoelMontano/euro-car-connect/README.md

 Open your web browser and navigate to **http://localhost:3000**

 ## Usage
-- Sign Up: Create an account to join the community.
+- **Sign Up**: Create an account to join the community.

-- Explore Forums: Participate in discussions and share your knowledge.
+- **Explore Forums**: Participate in discussions and share your knowledge.

-- Review Parts: Read and write reviews on various parts and accessories.
+- **Review Parts**: Read and write reviews on various parts and accessories.

-- Watch Installation Videos: Learn how to install parts with comprehensive tutorials.
+- **Watch Installation Videos**: Learn how to install parts with comprehensive tutorials.

-- Access Repair Documents: Download manuals and guides for your vehicle.
+- **Access Repair Documents**: Download manuals and guides for your vehicle.

-- Browse Listings: Find local merchants and listings relevant to your interests.
+- **Browse Listings**: Find local merchants and listings relevant to your interests.

 ## File Structure
 Here's an overview of the key components of the project: